 But don’t worry too much about the weather – whatever happens, you’ll still have an amazing time.
 Particularly if you go early in the month, you are likely to have reasonably good weather, yet the attractions are quieter than they are in July and August.

 You’ll also get the chance to experience the fantastic fall colours in the city’s parks and palace gardens.
 They are, arguably, at their most beautiful at in September; you will leave will some amazing memories.
-You should definitely make sure that at least one of your St Petersburg excursions from cruise ship includes a trip to Oranienbaum or Pavlovsk Palaces, where you’ll see St Petersburg at its autumnal best.
+You should definitely make sure that at least one of your St Petersburg excursions includes a trip to Oranienbaum or Pavlovsk Palaces, where you’ll see St Petersburg at its autumnal best.

 Visiting in September also gives you a good range of places to visit, too.
-Most attractions, including the Peterhof Foundations and the canal cruises, will still be open.
+Most attractions, including the Peterhof Fountains and the canal cruises, will still be open.
 The theatre, opera and ballet companies that go on holiday in August will be back in action – there is usually an excellent range of autumn cultural events.

 Another benefit is the food.
 September is harvest time around St Petersburg, and so it’s a good time to enjoy local produce.
 Famously, Russians love mushrooms, and fall is the best time of the year to visit if you’re a fungi fan.